Skip to main content

 Please note that some actions might not be available in certain project types or due to lack of permissions.

-Comments: team work usually involves discussions on particular keys.
+• Comments: team work usually involves discussions on particular keys.
 You can leave comments for keys as well as individual translations, notify contributors, and start threads.
-You can learn more in the corresponding article.
+You can learn more in the Comments article.

-Hide from contributors: hide the target key from all other contributors/translators.
+• Hide from contributors: hide the target key from all other contributors/translators who are not project admins.

 This feature is available only in the Web and mobile projects.